 We firmly believe that companies that provide a social benefit are more successful, as they have products and services that generate above-average demand.
 If the companies are additionally protected from competition by barriers to entry, they can grow to become more profitable.
-A favourable valuation in relation to their return on investment and growth makes investments in these companies attractive.
+A favourable valuation in terms of their capital profitability and growth makes the companies an attractive investment.

-In recent years, a specialised segment has also established itself within the bonds asset class: Bonds that exclusively finance ecological (Green Bonds) or social projects (Social Bonds) or both (Sustainability Bonds) and thus contribute to sustainable development.
+In the bonds asset class, a specific impact segment has grown over the course of recent years: bonds that exclusively finance ecological ("greenbonds") or social projects ("socialbonds") or both ("sustainable bonds") and thus contribute to sustainable development.